Changing Dashboard Cluster Lights

 The cost of speedometer lighting modifications by tuning companies ranges from €150 to €250, depending on the car model.
 It therefore makes sense to take on the project yourself, which not only saves money, but also gives you the ability to make future adjustments for your friends.
 Have fun with the instructions!

-It is often claimed that the Color of the speedometer illumination could be recoded become.
-In some newer car models with digital display speedometer this is certainly the case.
-These speedometers can usually be switched in the on-board computer at the factory.
+It is often claimed that the color of the dashboard cluster lights could be recoded.
+For some newer car models with a digital display speedometer, this is certainly the case.
+In these speedometers, switching through the onboard computer is usually already factory-enabled.

-The speedometer light for BMW F models (and older) can however only with desoldering of the old SMD LEDs and soldering in new SMD LEDs.
+The dashboard cluster lights in BMW F models (and older) can only be changed by desoldering the old SMD LEDs and soldering in new SMD LEDs.

 Change speedometer illumination BMW: From orange to white